 Here’s a nostalgic late summer menu, for these days that are getting shorter by the minute, but are still allowing us to dine out, maybe lighting a few more candles.

 - Apple and cinnamon pound cake.
-But now the cake, which is essential in its simplicity, moist inside thank to the soft apples, light and comforting.
+But now the cake, which is essential in its simplicity, is moist inside thanks to the soft apples, light and comforting.
 It is autumn knocking at your door, open and let in a gust of fresh air and yellow leaves.
-A slice of apple pound cake and a cup orange and cinnamon tea will warm you up.
+A slice of apple pound cake and a cup of orange and cinnamon tea will warm you up.

 Green tomato galette with pine nuts, basil and goat cheese

-I made a galette, a pie which does not need a mould, simple and satisfying, and I filled it with fresh goat cheese, green tomatoes, basil leaves and pine nuts.
+I made a galette, a pie that does not need a mould, simple and satisfying, and I filled it with fresh goat cheese, green tomatoes, basil leaves and pine nuts.

 - We updated the description of our cooking classes, and finally, we added also a three day experience, as you’ve been requesting it a lot!